boson-project/functions/testing.md

 Serverless Functions by simply using the CLI and reading the help text.

-### Create a function that responds to HTTP and deploy it
+### Create a function that responds to HTTP

-The first scenario should get you comfortable with creating a Function project and deploying it to an OpenShift cluster.
+The first scenario should get you comfortable with creating a Function project.
 Using the `kn` CLI, create a new project with `kn faas init`.
 You can choose between Node.js, Quarkus and Go for your project using the `-l` flag.

 For more details on the `faas init` command, check the [documentation](https://github.com/boson-project/faas/blob/main/docs/commands.md#init)